-The Adler locked state between LCS is a robust feature independent of initial conditions such as initial phases, frequencies and sequential order of creation of the two LCS.
+The Adler locked state between LCS is a robust feature independent of initial conditions such as initial phases, frequencies, and sequential order of creation of the two LCS.
 Once the locked state is attained, one of the two LCS can be switched off by a short, localized perturbation to the carrier density at its location.
 Hence, LCS retain their solitonic properties in the phase-locked state in the sense that they are still individually bistable and optically controllable.

-The experiment has been performed with a temperature tuned 981 nm VCSEL of 200 μ m circular aperture and a volume Bragg grating (VBG) with a single reflection peak at 981.1 nm, a reflection bandwidth of 0.2 nm full-width at half-maximum (FWHM) and a peak reflectivity of 99% [15].
-The external cavity for the frequencyselective feedback is arranged in a self-imaging configuration that maintains the high Fresnel number of the VC-SEL cavity and ensures local feedback compatible with self-localization (see Fig. 3).
-Small deviations from the self-imaging condition are not critical for the reported phenomena.
-The detection system comprises two chargecoupled-device cameras for near- and far-field imaging, and a scanning Fabry-Perot interferometer with a 10 GHz free spectral range to measure the optical spectrum.
-Several LCS appear at certain spatial locations defined by the traps when increasing the VCSEL injection current and display hysteretic behavior when decreasing the current again.
-The experiment described below is performed at a bias current at which both LCS involved are individually bistable.
-Investigations were performed on pairs of different LCS with a distance of 30 to 80 μ m.
-We focus here on a configuration of two LCS a distance of 79 μ m, but the results are typical also for the other configurations.
-Each of these LCS is a coherent emitter but they are usually mutually incoherent due to the disorder [15, 18].
+The experiment has been performed with a temperature tuned 981 nm VCSEL of 200 μ m circular aperture and a volume Bragg grating (VBG) with a single reflection peak at 981.1 nm, a reflection bandwidth of 0.2 nm FWHM and a peak reflectivity of 99% [19].
+The external cavity for the frequency-selective feedback is arranged in a self-imaging configuration that maintains the high Fresnel number of the VCSEL cavity and ensures local feedback compatible with self-localization (see Fig. 3).
+Small deviations from the selfimaging condition are not critical for the reported phenomena.
+The detection system comprises two chargecoupled-device cameras for near and far field imaging, and a scanning Fabry-Perot interferometer with a 10 GHz free spectral range to measure the optical spectrum.
+When increasing the VCSEL injection current, several LCS appear at certain spatial locations favored by growth imperfections.
+On decreasing the current, each LCS displays hysteresis [18,19].
+The experiment described below is performed at a bias current at which both LCS involved are

-FIG. 3: Schematic diagram of a self-imaging cavity coupling a VCSEL to a frequency-selective element.
-The beam profiles indicate two interacting LCS.
+FIG. 3 (color online).
+Schematic diagram of a self-imaging cavity coupling a VCSEL to a frequency-selective element.
 The dotted lines correspond to the centers of the bundle of rays emitted by the soliton.
-The tilt angle Θ is greatly exaggerated for clarity of display.
-The focal lengths of the intra-cavity lenses L1, L2 are $f_1 = 8$ mm and $f_2 = 50$ mm, the total cavity length $L \approx 12$ cm with a 1.23 GHz free spectral range.
-L3 images the near field of the VCSEL into the detection arm.
+The tilt angle Θ is exaggerated for clarity of display.
+The focal lengths of the intracavity lenses L_1 , L_2 are $f_1 = 8 \text{ mm}$ and $f_2 = 50 \text{ mm}$, the total cavity length $L \approx 12 \text{ cm}$ with a 1.23 GHz free spectral range.
+L_3 images the near field of the VCSEL into the detection arm.
+The lower inset of the VCSEL aperture displays the near field of two interacting LCS.